WinVector/vtreat/extras/VariablePruning/Variable_Selection.md

 }
 ```

-`explanatory` is a random variable that is always `0` or `1`.
-We will
+`beta_1_explanatory` is a random variable that is always `0` or `1`.
+We
-use it later to perform variable selection.
+will use it later to perform variable selection.
 For now it is not used.

 Now we define functions to compute `P[data | parameters]`.
 We want to
 know `P[parameters | data]`, but we know from Bayes’ Law that if we can